 Once enrollment opens, anyone with a Princeton netID may register by visiting the University’s Learning Center and selecting the Princeton Writes workshop(s) in which you are interested.
 If you find these workshops to be full, please join the waiting list, not only to take advantage of cancellations but also to help us gauge the level of interest in re-offering them.

-In compliance with health and safety guidelines designed to limit the spread of COVID-19, Princeton Writes will not be able to offer in-person instruction this fall.
-While there is no substitute for the camaraderie and interactivity that our classroom fosters, professional growth can also take place online, and we are pleased to present the workshops below over Zoom between October 15 and December 17.
+In compliance with health and safety guidelines designed to limit the spread of COVID-19, Princeton Writes will not be able to offer in-person instruction this winter and spring.
+While there is no substitute for the camaraderie and interactivity that our classroom fosters, professional growth can also take place online, and we are pleased to present the workshops below over Zoom between February 11 and May 20.

 We hope these workshops will help you strengthen both your communication skills and your ties with one another at a time when these skills and ties have never been more critical.
 To ensure a positive online experience for all, we will limit enrollment to eight individuals per workshop and, in the interests of access, offer each workshop twice.